pcomans/research/book-reviews/code/clean-code.md

 daysSinceModification;
  fileAgeInDays;

-Use Solution Domain Names
+## Use Solution Domain Names
 Remember that the people who read your code will be programmers.
 So go ahead and use computer science (CS) terms, algorithm names, pattern names, math terms, and so forth.
 It is not wise to draw every name from the problem domain because we don’t want our coworkers to have to run back and forth to the customer asking what every name means when they already know the concept by a different name.
 The name AccountVisitor means a great deal to a programmer who is familiar with the VISITOR pattern.
 What programmer would not know what a JobQueue was?
 There are lots of very technical things that programmers have to do.
 Choosing technical names for those things is usually the most appropriate course.

 Blocks and Indenting This implies that the blocks within if statements, else statements, while statements, and so on should be one line long.
 Probably that line should be a function call.
 Not only does this keep the enclosing function small, but it also adds documentary value because the function called within the block can have a nicely descriptive name.
 This also implies that functions should not be large enough to hold nested structures.
 Therefore, the indent level of a function should not be greater than one or two.
 This, of course, makes the functions easier to read and understand.

-• This is good* We could extract the if statement into a function named includeSetupsAndTeardownsIfTestPage, but that simply restates the code without changing the level of abstraction.
+**This is good** We could extract the if statement into a function named includeSetupsAndTeardownsIfTestPage, but that simply restates the code without changing the level of abstraction.
 So, another way to know that a function is doing more than “one thing” is if you can extract another function from it with a name that is not merely a restatement of its imple- mentation

 Never use swich statements unless its a factory crating polymorphic instances My general rule for switch statements is that they can be tolerated if they appear only once, are used to create polymorphic objects, and are hidden behind an inheritance relationship so that the rest of the system can’t see them [G23].
 Of course every circum- stance is unique, and there are times when I violate one or more parts of that rule.